-"Save Elevado Road" started as a concerned group of about 30 local residents (and growing!) who recently developed a plan to get Elevado Road repaired.
+"Save Elevado Road" started as a concerned group of about 30 local residents (and growing!) who developed a plan to get Elevado Road repaired.
 We share a commitment to achieve quality community roads for our continued safety and increasing property values.
 We value our neighborhood as a desirable place in which to live and enjoy the benefits of family, friends and community.
-We are extremely fortunate in having the following neighbors, among others, donate their time, expertise, and services towards developing a plan to save the road.
+We are extremely fortunate in having the following neighbors, among others, who donated their time, expertise, and services towards developing and executing the plan that "Saved Elevado Road" in 2017.

 Bernie Hentges: A Road Well Traveled

 Many of us in the area already know Bernie Hentges and his long track record of accomplishments, including legendary careers in NASCAR racing, automotive engineering and home construction.
 Yet you may not know that Bernie Hentges is also the generous individual who has been repairing and patching the Elevado neighborhood roads.
 We are extremely grateful to Bernie for the more than 43 years that he has donated the equipment, materials and time to help maintain the structural stability of our neighborhood roads.